CSA-OCP-GER/azure-developer-college/day4/challenges/challenge-3.md

 ## Create your first CD Build

 Now that we have created the build artifact, we can create a Release build to deploy the common component's Azure infrastructure for the sample application to a Development and Testing stage.
+[Here](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/?view=azure-devops) you find a detailed documentation about Release pipelines.

 ![SC-Common-Pipeline](./images/scm-common-pipeline.png)

-1. Navigate to your Azure DevOps project and open the Releases page.
+1. Navigate to your Azure DevOps project and open the Releases page under Pipelines.
 2. Choose the action item to create a new Pipeline and start with an *"Empty job"*.
 3. Rename *"Stage1"* to *"Development"*
 4. Rename the Release pipeline to *"SCM-Common-CD"*